symfony/symfony-docs/components/phpunit_bridge.rst

         </listeners>
     </phpunit>

-If the logic followed to find the related code is too simple or doesn't work for your application, you can use your own SUT (System Under Test) solver:
+If the logic used to find the related code is too simple or doesn't work for your application, you can use your own SUT (System Under Test) solver:

 .. code-block:: xml